This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Eid ul Fitr 2023 in Pakistan date

-Next year, Eid ul Fitr 2023 in Pakistan will be expected to fall on Friday, 21 April 2023.
+This year, Eid ul Fitr 2023 in Pakistan is expected to fall on Saturday, 22 April 2023.

 Eid ul Fitr 2023 in Pakistan holidays

-As no announcement has been made yet, although Eid ul Fitr is a public holiday in Pakistan and is typically celebrated for three whole days.
-As per the announcement made by the federal government, the four-day public holiday started on 2 May and will last until 5 May this year.
+As no announcement has been made yet, Eid ul Fitr is a public holiday in Pakistan and is typically celebrated for three whole days.
+Therefore, it is likely that the public holiday will be on 22 – 24 April 2023.
 Schools, banks and most businesses will be closed during the public holiday in Pakistan.

 Eid ul Fitr in Pakistan